CAREER GOAL: LAWYER?

 • Provide advice on whether a prelaw student should cancel the score on an LSAT just taken. .

-• After LSAT score is received, provide advice on whether to retake the LSAT. .
+• After LSAT score is received, if needed, provide advice on whether to retake the LSAT. .

 • Provide advice and information for prelaw students determining possible law schools to send applications. .